 Your personal information is necessary for us to be able to fulfill our obligations to you and our obligations under agreement or law.

 5. When do we collect your personal data and what personal data do we collect

 We collect personal data in the following situations:

-- When giving a donation, becoming a monthly donor, shopping in our gift shop or ordering information material, we collect information about the name, social security number, contact details and details of your gift or order.
+- When giving a donation (for example a gift via Swich, debit card or internet banking), becoming a monthly donor, shopping in our gift shop or ordering information material, we collect information about the name, social security number, contact details and details of your gift or order.